- September 2021, Full Time

 There is a focus on progression and the course aims to prepare students for their next step whether this is a further course within City College Norwich or to other services.
-The course is designed for pre-entry level and entry level 1 who need to develop their communication, independence and social skills.
+The course is designed for pre-entry level and entry level 1 students who need to develop their communication, independence and social skills.
 Students work towards individualised goals and targets alongside their EHCP.
 We aim to enable our students to be come more confident learners.

 The curriculum covers: